 The water from the Gateway Geyser reaches a height of 192 meters or 630 feet which are around half of the height of Jeddah Water Fountain.
 Recommended: 9 facts about the tallest flagpole in Jeddah

 The construction work for this huge landmark fountain began in the early 1980’s.
 The fountain that we see today commenced operations in 1985.
 The King Fahd Fountain was built in a similar style to that of the Jet d’Eau fountain, which is in Geneva, Switzerland.
 Similarly, the Jet d’Eau is the most famous landmark in all of Geneva.

-4-The water shot out of the colossal King Fahd Fountain in Jeddah consists of a huge dash of water which is shot vertically up into the air at a staggering speed of around 233 miles per hour.
-This speed is higher than the speed limit on most standard cars.
-The total airborne mass shot out of the King Fahd Fountain can weight upwards of 16,000 kilograms.
+The water shot out of the colossal King Fahd Fountain in Jeddah consists of a huge dash of water which is shot vertically up into the air at a staggering speed of around 375 Km per hour.

 Since the water used in the King Fahd Fountain is salt water and it is shot out at very high speeds, the builders face a challenge by corrosion and abrasion caused in the fountain by the salt water.
 Hence the water intakes in the fountain are in a special pit which is kept dry as much as possible and the pit is also treated with chemicals and paint which prevents the growth of any marine life.

-Around 500 high-intensity spotlights have been set up around the fountain to light it up at night.
+Around 500 high-intensity spotlights have been set up around the King Fahd Fountain in Jeddah to light it up at night.
 These lights have been specially designed to withstand the constant pressure of the water falling on them.